Allof02/Cig-no-good/README.md

 ## 🌍 **Key Components**
 ### 🔹 **Home Page:**
 - Eye-catching title and introduction to engage the audience immediately.
-- Overview of smoking’s impact on health and society.
+- Overview of smoking's impact on health and society.

 ### 🔹 **Why Care?**
 - A breakdown of how smoking affects the body.